 Don’t miss Belmont Estate.
 Follow the journey from tree to bar, enjoy lunch, and indulge yourself with some of the best organic chocolate in the world.
 You could easily combine a trip to Belmont with a visit to the River Antoine Rum Distillery.
 This amazing place has been making rum with the same methods and machinery since the 1700s.
 Try to avoid large group tours if you can as the guides tend to go into ‘auto-pilot’ (you can’t blame them – they do several tours a day in the high season).
 Fewer people means you can discreetly let your guide know he/she can drop the script and just be him/herself; it makes all the difference.

-Support and learn about Grenada’s nutmeg industry with a tour of the Gouyave Nutmeg Pool and the Grenville Receiving Station.
-If you are in the Gouyave area then take a look at the cocoa boucans at Dougaldston Estate and be sure to sample the seafood at Fish Friday.
+Support and learn about Grenada’s nutmeg industry with a tour of the Gouyave Nutmeg Pool and the Grenville Station.
+If you are in the Gouyave area then take a look at the cocoa boucans at Dougaldston Estate and chocolate making at Diamond Estate and Crayfish Bay Organic Farm.
 When on Carriacou you should pass by the boatyards at Windward to see if there is a wooden sloop in progress.
 Don’t miss the Amerindian artefacts collected from the beautiful Grand Bay and Sabazan coastlines on display at the Carriacou Museum in Hillsborough, and try to catch a Big Drum Dance or the Maroon Festival.